mohan-chinnappan-n/cli-dx/oid/openId-connect.md

 <a name='cs'></a>

 ## OID provider client secret details
-- Note: Content is mangled here to protect the idenity
+- Note: Content is mangled here to protect secrets
 ```json

 {